 PageSpeed used to report CLS 0.04.
-After turning on Auto Ads — or after a developer added a “smart” ad-injection script that scans the DOM and inserts slots between paragraphs — CLS jumped to 0.28 and Search Console flagged Core Web Vitals as “Poor” on every article URL.
-The visual symptom is unmistakable: a reader is halfway through the third paragraph when the page jolts down 250px because an ad finally injected itself above their scroll position.
-This is not the same problem as the classic “I forgot min-height on my <ins> tag.”
-The slots themselves do not exist in the HTML at all when LCP fires — they appear later, via JavaScript, and every appearance is a layout shift.
+After you turn on Auto Ads — or after a developer adds a “smart” ad-injection script that scans the DOM and inserts slots between paragraphs — CLS jumps to 0.28 and Search Console flags Core Web Vitals as “Poor” on every article URL.
+The visual symptom is unmistakable: a reader is halfway through the third paragraph when the page jolts down ~250px because an ad finally injected itself above their scroll position.
+This is not the classic “I forgot min-height on my <ins> tag.”
+The slots do not exist in the HTML at all when LCP fires — they appear later, via JavaScript, and every appearance is a layout shift.

 Common causes